SAUCE, SUGAR WAX AND CRASHING WITH ETHANOL EXTRACTION

 ibc@ichibancrafter.com

-The process has been successful with THCA, CBDA and CBD extractions.
+The process has been successful with THCA, CBDA, and CBD extractions.
 The crystalline formation tendencies of the decarbed cannabinoids THC and CBD are opposite in nature.
 Where THC will not form into crystalline structures, CBD is very prone to do so.
 All this means is this process should be workable with anything except decarbed THC extractions.

 MATERIAL

-The Golden Rule of extraction, “fire-in, fire-out,” is very important with this process because using very good material is really the only way to achieve the high terpene extraction that makes separation possible.
-I used very nicely grown and cured flower (Snowcap, Glueberry, Bubba Kush) that had the RH of a good cure that was still a little squishy.
-People often say, “the dryer the better,” but the truth is that’s not always the case.
-Excessive drying helps to eliminate moisture pickup during the extraction but it also leads to larger terpene loss in the flower.
-Some material moisture risk can be mitigated by using very low processing temps for the extraction, but there’s a limit to how far this will work, using fresh material isn’t possible because there’s just too much wet plant material involved.
-Alternatively, using fresh freeze-dried material can be amazing and take things to a new level.
+The Golden Rule of extraction, “fire-in, fire-out,” is critical because using very good material is the only way to achieve the high terpene extraction that makes separation possible.
+I used a very nicely grown and cured flower (Snowcap, Glueberry, Bubba Kush) with the RH of a good cure that was still squishy.
+People often say, “The dryer, the better,” but that’s not always true.
+Excessive drying helps eliminate moisture pickup during the extraction, leading to more considerable terpene loss in the flower.
+Some material moisture risks can be mitigated by using very low processing temps for the extraction.
+However, there’s a limit to how far this will work; using fresh material isn’t possible because too much wet plant material is involved.
+Alternatively, fresh freeze-dried material can be amazing and take things to a new level.

 PRIMARY EXTRACTION